home-assistant/home-assistant.io/source/_integrations/switcher_kis.markdown

 ## Prerequisites

-For security reasons, some of the Switcher devices require a token to operate.

-To use your Switcher token-based devices with Home Assistant,
+To enhance security, certain Switcher devices require a token for operation.
+In order to integrate your token-based Switcher devices with Home Assistant, you'll need the following information:

-You will need two pieces of information:

 - **The username of your Switcher Account.** You can find the username by going into the Switcher app.